jzombie/pipper/README.md

 # Pipper - Python Virtual Environment Manager

-Pipper intends to make working with pip and virtual environments a bit easier.
+Pipper intends to make working with pip and virtual environments a bit easier by wrapping some of the most common functionality in dependency-less Bash.

 Pipper automates setting up virtual environments and automatically runs them for you.